 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Cumberland Fire District, liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$9,263,501 as of June 30, 2018, a decrease in net position over the prior year of \$2,242,815.
+In the case of the Cumberland Fire District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$710,418 as of June 30, 2019, a decrease in net position over the prior year's accumulated surplus of \$1,711,057 as restated.

-At year end, the District had cash and investments totaling \$2,179,224 (55% of total assets) that are unrestricted, and available for use within the District's policies.
-The next largest portion (39%) consists of its investments in capital assets such as land, buildings and improvements, motor vehicles, furniture and equipment and infrastructure, less accumulated depreciation.
-The District has no outstanding debt related to the acquisition of these assets.
+At year end, the District had tax receivables due to a levy on June 1st (near year-end) of \$8,112,775 (70% of total assets) and cash totaling \$1,994,348 (17% of total assets) that are unrestricted, and available for use within the District's policies.
+The next largest portion \$1,486,547 (13% of total assets) consists of its investments in capital assets such as land, buildings and improvements, motor vehicles, furniture and equipment and infrastructure, less accumulated depreciation.
+The District has \$38,152 of outstanding debt related to the acquisition of these assets.
 The District uses these capital assets to provide services to its taxpayers.
 Consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay any future debt, must be provided from other sources, since the capital assets themselves are highly unlikely to be used to liquidate these liabilities.

-The District's liabilities consist of trade payable and accrued expenses of \$141,230 (less than 1% of total liabilities) usually paid within 30 to 60 days from invoice date.
-An advanced tax collection (12%) of liabilities represents tax payments paid to the District prior to the year in which it may be recognized.
-Long term liabilities consisted of capital lease, compensated absences, other post-employment benefits and net pension liability.
+The District's liabilities consist of trade payable and accrued expenses of \$120,758 (less than 1% of total liabilities) usually paid within 30 to 60 days from invoice date.
+Long term liabilities consisted of notes payable, compensated absences, other post-employment benefits and net pension liability.
 The benefits are to be paid out sometime in the future to retirees from the District.
 These amounts will change annually based upon actuarial information.

-DISTRICT'S NET POSITION June 30,
+DISTRICT'S NET POSITION

+June 30,